THE VOLGA GERMANS IN PORTLAND

 In 1917, I was called to Okeene, Oklahoma.
 My brother, Pastor J. Hergert of Portland, Oregon took the call to Farmington, Washington for the Iowa Synod.

-In 1918, Rev. Hergert is listed in the Hardin, Montana City Directory as pastor of the Evangelical Lutheran Church.
+In 1918, Rev. Hergert was listed in the Hardin, Montana City Directory as pastor of the Evangelical Lutheran Church.
 When he first built the church, seven families attended.
-One year later 35 families formed the congregation.
-Sometime in 1918 he was called to be the pastor of Evangelical Zion Church in Fort Collins, Colorado and served there until 1925.
-In the first three years of his pastorate the congregation increased in size from 65 to 175.
+One year later, 35 families formed the congregation.
+Sometime in 1918, he was called to pastor the Evangelical Zion Church in Fort Collins, Colorado, and served there until 1925.
+In the first three years of his pastorate, the congregation increased in size from 65 to 175.
 Rev. Hergert recalled one great revival meeting in particular when 54 persons were converted.

 A third son, Jacob, was born to Elias and Mary on August 22, 1918.